 Vocab Scrabble – I mentioned vocabulary scrabble in a previous ‘tip of the week’ post and I highly recommend using this as a starter, in the middle or at the end of teaching a topic.
 You project the alphabetical scrabble pieces to the students and instruct them to make as many words as they can, on a topic of your choice.

 Which is your favourite ‘fun’ way to learn vocabulary and teach vocabulary in the classroom?
 I can’t really pick and I love combining all of them during each term!

 Did you find the ways to practise, learn and teach vocabulary useful?
-If so, subscribe and join the club!
-Leave your name and email address below, to get the latest teaching tips, and activities for the language classroom straight to your inbox >
+If so, subscribe to my newsletter for all my latest teaching and learning content based around language acquisition straight to your inbox!

 Clark, S., (1999) How To Improve Your Vocabulary, Westminister USA: Teacher Credited Resources Frost, R., (2004), Presenting Vocabulary, British Council: https://www.teachingenglish.org.uk/article/presenting-vocabulary Graves, M., (2016) The Vocabulary Book, 2nd Ed., New York: Teachers College Press Stewart, E., ( 2013), Vocabulary: Implicit vs Explicit, http://www.readingrockets.org/blogs/common-core-classroom/55272 Wyner, G., (2014) Fluent Forever: How to Learn Any Language Fast and Never Forget It, New York: Crown Publishing